 As an Amazon Associate, ImproveCarAudio will receive a small commission from qualifying purchases made through the links in this article.

-Tip: When you are on the budget, it is better to look at a compact D class multichannel amplifier that will be good enough for the entire system without needed investments into the A/B amp for the speakers and a strong D class for the subwoofer.
+Tip: When you are on a budget, it is better to look at a compact D-class multichannel amplifier that will be good enough for the entire system without needed investments into the A/B amp for the speakers and a strong D class for the subwoofer.

-An excellent example of the compact D class amp is the Rockville dB55, equipped with a 12 band equalizer and full bass control for the subwoofer channel.
+An excellent example of the compact D-class amp is the Rockville dB55, with a built-in 12-band equalizer and variable bass boost for the subwoofer channel.

-In the article below, I will go into more detail about the different amplifier classes and how to choose the right one for your car audio.
+In the article below, I will detail the different amplifier classes and how to choose the right one for your car audio.

 What Are the Differences Between Amplifier Classes?